How much does it cost to advertise and market a property in 2023?

-When it comes to selling your home, forking out on a solid marketing and advertising campaign is one of the best investments you can make.
-It’s a highly competitive market and it pays to ensure your property stands out from the pack.
+When it comes to selling your home, investing in a solid marketing and advertising campaign is well worth it.
+In this highly competitive market, it pays to ensure your property stands out from the pack.

 The trick is to throw the widest marketing net to lure in as many potential buyers as possible.
 The more interest you attract, the more competition there will be for your home and the higher the price you are likely to achieve.

 A good agent will advise you on the best strategy for your particular property and area, and will have plenty of experience in what works and what doesn't in a property marketing plan.

 "The trick is to throw the widest marketing net to lure in as many potential buyers as possible."

 Together, you should draw up a careful strategy and set a time frame in which to implement it.
 Using several different methods of marketing that complement each other is key to getting the best results.

 You should ask your agent for a breakdown of the costs for your property marketing plan.
 Marketing costs are likely to vary from state to state, city to city and also from agency to agency.
 Each agency may have its own special deals with suppliers such as photographers, copywriters and different advertising websites.